openjs-foundation/standards/GOVERNANCE.md

 Members participate in a vote.

 ## Pull Requests

-This section details expectations for team members involved in any pull requests that relate to the group's scope.

 Pull requests require approval by at least two members and must remain open for at least 72 hours before being landed.
 If there are any objections the Pull Request cannot land until they are resolved.